La Marzocco: History

-After the Bambi brothers manufactured their first coffee machine Fiorenza on commission, they established their own activity in 1927 specialized in hand-crafting espresso machines, and named it after the Marzocco – the city of Florence's symbol of victory and conquest and whose image and values were chosen to represent the company brand.
+After the Bambi brothers manufactured their first coffee machine, Fiorenza, on commission, they established their own business in 1927 specialized in hand-crafting espresso machines, and named it after the Marzocco – the city of Florence's symbol of victory and conquest.

-As coffee consumption increased in Italy throughout the 20th century, La Marzocco over the decades introduced technological innovations, improved ergonomics and barista tools, establishing industry standards.

-1939

-La Marzocco was the first to register a patent for an espresso machine with a horizontal boiler.
-In comparison to the previous vertical structure, organized the brew groups in a horizontal fashion, which provided efficiency for the barista and an opportunity to engage with customers.
+As coffee consumption grew in Italy throughout the 20th century, La Marzocco introduced several technical innovations to its espresso machine designs.
+In 1939, La Marzocco was the first to register a patent for an espresso machine with a horizontal boiler.
+The horizontal design organized the brew groups in a row, which improved efficiency for the barista and allowed greater interaction with customers.

-1947

-Following the introduction of the lever machines, La Marzocco began to manufacture its own models, keeping in mind design that would refer to the context of the environment and time.
+Following the introduction of the lever machines by Gaggia in 1947, La Marzocco began to manufacture its own lever models.

-1950s

 In the early 1950s, Piero Bambi joined the business of his father Giuseppe and his uncle.

-1964

 From 1964 to 1970 La Marzocco produced the Poker series, in which the piston, unlike lever machines, was lifted and pressed during brewing by means of a diaphragm, that was inflated by steam pressure generated by the boiler.

-1968

-Giuseppe Bambi's "Vulcano" grinder was awarded the Decorative and Industrial Arts Prize at the 14th Triennale di Milano exhibition.
+In this period, Giuseppe Bambi's Vulcano grinder was awarded the Decorative and Industrial Arts Prize at the 14th Triennale di Milano exhibition in 1968.

-1970

-In 1970, La Marzocco patented its first series of professional semi-automatic, dual-boiler machines named "GS" (GS for Gruppo Saturo, or saturated group), winning the Qualità e Cortesia-Toscana prize in 1971.
+In 1970, La Marzocco patented its first series of professional semi-automatic, dual-boiler machines named GS (Gruppo Saturo, saturated group), winning the Qualità e Cortesia-Toscana prize in 1971.
 The two independent boilers separated coffee extraction from steam production thus, together with the saturated groups, ensured thermal stability and improved coffee quality in the cup since water now flowed through independent circuits.

-From the seventies onward all machine boilers are manufactured in stainless steel.
+From the 1970s onward all La Marzocco boilers are manufactured in stainless steel.
+Their redesigned GS model, the GS/2, won the Premio Andino de Fomento prize in 1982.

-1982

-In 1982, the GS/2 - a redesigned GS model - won the Premio Andino de Fomento prize.

-1988

-The American firm ESF (future Espresso Specialists, Inc.) run by Kent Bakke became the exclusive supplier of La Marzocco machines for Starbucks until the latter, after 16 years, transitioned to super-automatic machines.
-Kent Bakke began importing La Marzocco machines to the United States in 1978.

-1990

-Piero Bambi designed his first machine in its entirety, the "Linea" (later known as the "Linea Classic", which proved to be very technician-friendly.
+By 1990, Piero Bambi had designed his first machine in its entirety, the Linea (later known as the Linea Classic).

-1994

-La Marzocco International, LLC., a formal partnership between the Bambi family and a team of American coffee enthusiasts and Italian partners, led by Kent Bakke, is established.

-1997

-The FB/70 coffee machine (FB for Fratelli Bambi) is launched to celebrate La Marzocco's 70th anniversary.
+The FB/70 coffee machine (FB for Fratelli Bambi) is launched to celebrate La Marzocco's 70th anniversary in 1997.
 This is a version of La Marzocco Linea models with a unique fiberglass body.

-2000

-The "Swift" grinder is awarded Best New Product at the San Francisco SCAA conference, being the first patented model to combine dosing, grinding and automatic tamping technologies.
+La Marzocco's Swift grinder was awarded Best New Product at the 2000 San Francisco SCAA conference, the first patented model to combine dosing, grinding and automatic tamping technologies.